Toward a Characterization of Simulation Between Arithmetic Theories: Conclusion

-Within this framework, the paper also formulates \emph{Kolmogorov Hardness} as a distinguished random-axiom instance of the same general obstruction.
+Within this framework, the paper also formulates \textbf{KH} as a distinguished random-axiom instance of the same general obstruction.
 Its guiding idea is that canonical random axioms should instantiate the hardness predicted by failure of weak-base relative-consistency transfer.
-In this sense, \emph{Kolmogorov Hardness} is not a competing criterion, but a particularly natural specialization of \textbf{Higher Relative Consistency}.
+In this sense, \textbf{KH} is not a competing criterion, but a particularly natural specialization of \textbf{HRC}.

+The certification analysis also separates two conjectural claims. \textbf{FR} asks external simulation to imply an $EA$ relative-consistency proof.
+The stronger \textbf{SV} asks $EA$ to verify a witnessing fixed-bound simulation sentence.
+The paper proves the implication from \textbf{SV} to \textbf{FR}; the converse remains conditional on an $EA$ formalization of the positive simulation mechanism.

-Proving \textbf{Higher Relative Consistency} would amount to a major breakthrough.
+Proving \textbf{HRC} would amount to a major breakthrough.
 As the missing converse to the strongest known upper-bound mechanism, it would convert relative-consistency transfer in a weak base theory from a sufficient condition into a genuine characterization of simulation.
-Whether that proposal is correct remains open, but the present paper substantially narrows the space of plausible alternatives: any successful characterization must explain sufficient conditions for simulation and why canonical incompleteness phenomena, already at the level of Busy Beaver truths and random axioms, suffice to witness its failure.
+Whether that proposal is correct remains open.
+The present paper narrows the space of plausible alternatives by isolating a positive mechanism, canonical external hardness forms, and the exact base-relative certification consequence that every internally verified simulation must satisfy.